 Exploring and Feng Shui

 Have you ever been detoured along a regular route only to discover something you never knew about the area?
 As someone who prefers the road less traveled, I come across many of these places while looking for shortcuts or alternate routes to a destination.
 Whether I’m on foot, behind the wheel or simply out of curiosity, these excursions nearly always end as learning experiences.
 I’ve discovered that off the beaten track is where things get interesting.
-Our senses are heightened in new surroundings as we simultaneously take in the sights, smells and feel of a place.
+Senses are heightened in new surroundings as we simultaneously take in the sights, smells and feel of a place.
 We immediately evaluate our presence there, looking for signs or distinguishing landmarks, calculating the flow or absence of traffic, noting wildlife patterns, landforms and sounds.
 Unfamiliar places hold our attention longer, allowing us time to process new information.
 And sometimes we’re rewarded with a hidden gem just waiting to be explored.

 In the study of feng shui, the most important concept is understanding the yielding and controlling cycles of water, wood, fire, earth and metal and how they are influenced by the passage of time.